 By about 10,000 years Palaeo-Indians were settled in Nova Scotia, especially at the large Debert site and their distinctive tools and weapons have also been found in New Brunswick and Prince Edward Island.
 A series of small spear or dart points from Prince Edward Island bear a strong resemblance to the earliest artifacts found along the north shore of the Strait of Belle isle in what is now Labrador.
 Archaeologists believe that this is no coincidence and that the first Labradorians crossed the St. Lawrence, trended eastward along the Lower North Shore until they arrived in Labrador where humans had never before set foot.

-At the time this site, located in the town of Pinware on the Labrador Straits was occupied it was a coastal site from which both land and sea mammals, sea birds and fish were exploited.
-No bones to confirm this suggestion were found at the site, but have been at somewhat more recent encampments.
+Located in the town of Pinware on the Labrador Straits, the site was directly on the coast at the time it was occupied, and both land and sea mammals, along with sea birds and fish were likely exploited.
+No bones to confirm this suggestion were found at the site, but they have been found at somewhat more recent encampments.
 Also found at Pinware were many of the small spear or dart points that resemble those from the Maritimes as well as knives, scrapers and thousands of waste flakes from tool manufacture, mostly of local white quartz or red quartzite.
 Many of the dart points have their bases thinned in exactly the same fashion as those made by the earlier people of the Maritimes had done.

 Some of these first people continued to expand slowly northward along the Labrador coast but the best evidence of the earliest occupation is found in the Labrador Straits region.
 A series of small campsites, progressively lower in elevation and more recent in time is found between Red Bay and into adjacent Quebec.
 With time new elements were added to their culture (or at least have been preserved so archaeologists could find them) including polished stone axes and adzes, antler toggling sealing harpoons (perhaps the world's oldest), bone daggers and spear points, the use of red ochre and graphite pigments and the custom of occasional human burials beneath rock mounds.
 Further evidence of diet has also been found at these somewhat more recent sites that date between about 8,500 and 6,000.
 The prey includes seals, caribou, sea birds and in one case even a walrus.
 Berries must have supplemented the diet as people moved throughout the year to take advantage of resources as they became available.